cmderobertis/multi-agent-squad/README.md

 # Multi-Agent Squad 🤖

-An advanced orchestration system for Claude Code that manages multi-repository software development through specialized AI agents, git worktrees, and automated workflows.
+An intelligent orchestration system for Claude Code that adapts to your project structure and manages development through specialized AI agents.

 ## 🌟 Overview

 Multi-Agent Squad transforms Claude Code into a complete software development team.
-When you start Claude in this directory, it automatically:
+Simply start Claude in this directory, and it will:

-1. **Reads CLAUDE.md** for orchestration instructions
+1. **Ask you about your project** through natural conversation
-2. **Discovers your project** structure and repositories
+2. **Create the perfect structure** based on your needs
-3. **Manages git worktrees** for isolated feature development
+3. **Set up specialized agents** for your project type
-4. **Orchestrates specialized agents** through the entire SDLC
+4. **Orchestrate development** through the entire lifecycle
-5. **Integrates with GitHub** for issue tracking and PRs
+5. **Integrate with your tools** (GitHub, Jira, etc.)

 ## 🚀 Quick Start